CBR vs VBR: Choosing the Right Bitrate for Your Video

 Compatibility with devices

-Compatible with a wide range of devices and varying network speeds
+Compatible with a wide range of devices and network speeds.

 File delivery